 - Eligible compensation.
-Your pay used to determine your benefit credits.
-Eligible compensation for the Plan Year included the following: - Base salary and wages, plus shift differential (including any before-tax contributions deducted from your pay for a 401(k) plan or other benefit plans); - Annual, monthly, or quarterly incentive awards, if any, paid to you in cash during such year, including any amount payable for such year but deferred under a deferred compensation agreement; - Commissions, if any, paid to you during such year; - Any incentive bonus or commission granted during such year in the form of restricted stock and/or stock options under the Citigroup Core Capital Accumulation Program; - Overtime paid to you during such year; and - Wages that would have been paid during qualified military service; provided you returned to employment within the period prescribed by law.
+The pay used to determine your benefit credits.
+Eligible compensation for the Plan Year included the following: - Base salary and wages, plus shift differential (including any before-tax contributions deducted from your pay for a 401(k) plan or other benefit plans); - Annual, monthly, or quarterly incentive awards, if any, paid to you in cash during such year including any amount payable for such year but deferred under a deferred compensation agreement; - Commissions, if any, paid to you during such year; - Any incentive bonus or commission granted during such year in the form of restricted stock and/or stock options under the Citigroup Core Capital Accumulation Program; - Overtime paid to you during such year; - · Wages paid or that would have been paid during qualified military service; and - Compensation payable up to 60 days after your termination of employment that was paid on account of services performed for the Company prior to your termination date.